mcp-best-practice/mcp-best-practice/docs/best-practice/principles.md

 - **Least Privilege**: Request minimal necessary permissions
 - **No Secrets in Logs**: Never log sensitive information
 - **Secure Defaults**: Err on the side of being more restrictive
+- **Read-Only First**: For hosting providers, default to read-only mode when possible
+- **Tool Filtering**: Never provide tools that can cause irreversible changes in production

 ### Implementation
 ```python